-If the patient does not have chronic kidney disease (CKD), atherosclerotic cardiovascular disease (ASCVD), or concerns regarding weight management, and the HbA1c target is not achieved after three months of therapy, it is recommended to have a combination of metformin and any of six preferred medication classes which include basal insulin, DPP-4 inhibitors, GLP-1 RA, SGLT-2 inhibitors, sulfonylureas, or thiazolidinediones, dependent upon patient factors and drug-specific effects.3 When there is a compelling need to either minimize weight gain or help promote weight loss, use of either GLP-1 RA or SGLT-2 inhibitors are preferred.
+For most patients, initial therapy will generally include metformin and comprehensive lifestyle modifications (e.g., healthy eating patterns, medical nutrition therapy, regular physical activity, weight management, smoking cessation).
+If a patient does not have chronic kidney disease (CKD), atherosclerotic cardiovascular disease (ASCVD), or concerns regarding weight management, and the HbA1c target is not achieved after three months of therapy, it is recommended to have a combination of metformin and any of six preferred medication classes which include basal insulin, DPP-4 inhibitors, GLP-1 RAs, SGLT-2 inhibitors, sulfonylureas, or thiazolidinediones, dependent upon patient factors and drug-specific effects (Figure C1.).
+For example, if there is a compelling need to either minimize weight gain or help promote weight loss, use of either GLP-1 RAs or SGLT-2 inhibitors are preferred.

-For T2DM patients who also have established ASCVD or multiple ASCVD risk factors, and who do not achieve HbA1c target after three months, use of either SGLT-2 inhibitors or GLP-1 receptor agonists are recommended as part of the treatment regimen.
-Among T2DM patients who have established ASCVD and heart failure or are at high risk of developing heart failure, use of SGLT-2 inhibitors is preferred.
-For T2DM patients who also have CKD, use of GLP-1 RA or SGLT-2 inhibitors are preferred.4
+For T2DM patients who also have established ASCVD or multiple ASCVD risk factors, use of either SGLT-2 inhibitors or GLP-1 RAs are recommended to be considered as initial therapy, regardless of HbA1c or metformin use (Figure C1.).
+Among T2DM patients who have established ASCVD and heart failure or are at high risk of developing heart failure, or have established CKD, use of SGLT-2 inhibitors is preferred, regardless of HbA1c or metformin use (Figure C1.).